 Amy graduated with her M.S. in College Student Affairs and began working at Humboldt State University as the Residence Life Coordinator of Education and Engagement.
 She has continued working in this position, going on a year and a half with the university.
 She credits a great deal of her success to Dr. Gay Holliday.
 While Amy had experiences with many great mentors she deems Dr. Holliday as her most “stand-out” mentor and she misses her greatly.
 One word of advice Amy still carries with her today is “Trust the Process,” spoken by Dr. Holliday.

-Brooke graduated with her M.S. in student affairs and started working as the Assistant Director of the Hendry Glades Center at Florida Southwestern College.
+Brooke graduated with her M.S. in Student Affairs and started working as the Assistant Director of the Hendry Glades Center at Florida Southwestern College.
 She currently works as the Campus Director for Nova Southeastern University – Jacksonville Campus.
-One of Brooke’s lasting memories was how much learned and grew “through the CSA program, both professionally and personally.
-She credits all of the wonderful experiences and amazing faculty.”
+One of Brooke’s lasting memories was how much learned and grew “through the CSA program, both professionally and personally.”
+She credits her success to all of the wonderful experiences and amazing faculty.

 Phone: (904) 460-8459

-Rhonda graduated with her M.S. in student affairs and started working as the Director of Intramural Recreational Sports and Truman State University.
+Rhonda graduated with her M.S. in Student Affairs and started working as the Director of Intramural Recreational Sports at Truman State University.
 Rhonda is currently the College Advisor and the Star Scholarships Advisor for Harry S Truman College.
 “I entered the CSA program while the program was very new and there were still things to figure out.
-Dr. Holliday called me to invite me to the program and I remember her “selling” me on the idea of Student Affairs and not recreational sports, as my back ground as recreational sports.
-I did not understand during that phone call, that she was providing me an experience to diversify my skills and abilities within higher education instead of being narrowed focused in recreation.
-This concept of Higher Education professional in Student Affairs was a 2 year push for Dr. Holliday, however, by her last class with me, I realized, that it’s just recreation, it’s a wide variety of opportunities and I need to take advantage of it.”
-Two of Dr. Holliday’s quotes will forever be with me, “Trust the process” and “don’t chew bubble gum in my class.” (the last quote is tailored for those who were there and know, however, it is one of my fondest memories of the CSA program).
+Dr. Holliday called me to invite me to the program and I remember her ‘selling’ me on the idea of Student Affairs and not recreational sports as my background was recreational sports.
+I did not understand during that phone call that she was providing me an experience to diversify my skills and abilities within higher education instead of being narrowed focused in recreation.
+This concept of a higher education professional in student affairs was a 2 year push for Dr. Holliday, however, by her last class with me, I realized that it’s not just recreation, it’s a wide variety of opportunities and I need to take advantage of it… Two of Dr. Holliday’s quotes will forever be with me, ‘Trust the Process’ and ‘don’t chew bubble gum in my class.’
+(The last quote is tailored for those who were there and know, however, it is one of my fondest memories of the CSA program).
 My advice to current CSA students, soak up as much information within the program as possible as you never know where your career may take you and need that information to carry you forward.
-Plus, always trust the process and wear sunscreen!
+Plus, always trust the process and wear sunscreen!”

 Email: Stephanie.email@example.com or firstname.lastname@example.org